prachi-mrudula/verification/README.md

         when `Resistance = 50k ohm`, `Width = 2um`, `No. of bends:- 8`, `No. of strips:- 5`.
       * Thus, **% error = 2.6%** {((0.0031562-0.0030762)/0.0030762) * 100}
-  The effect of strip length on parameters of resistor have been studied from the next example.
+  The effect of strip length on parameters of resistor have been studied from the next example(4).
   4. Strip length comparison for serpentine 90 resistors:- [ser_res_test]
       * Two resistors (serpentine 90) with different strip lengths are netlisted and LVS performed.
       * Permute the % error of lengths for both of these resistors considering with and without nends macro definition.